PrernaKK/Practical-SQL-Project-MavenMovies-/README.md

 # Practical-SQL-Project-MavenMovies-
-Practical application of SQL in business setting
+Using the mavenmovies project, we will see how SQL is being applied in a practical business set-up, as well as what requirements should be presented to your stakeholders.